trip-tk93/Google_sheet_crawl/README.md

 Then, using sqlalchemy "gsheet_data" and  "url_column_map" tables are created in SQL.
 CODE using either in-memory SQLite database or SQL Server is given.

+"url_column_map" has mapping of urls and corresponding column names for that URL.
+This can help in identifying which columns of table "gsheet_data" comes from which url.

 To change the initial URL in code, update "given_url" variable in the code.

 To provides credentials for MS SQL, update "conn_str" in the code.